+Students with other citizenships should contact the nearest Swiss Embassy or Consulate to inquire whether a student visa is needed.
 Students who require a Swiss student visa will receive an official Enrollment Certificate from the Admissions office once their enrollment is confirmed.
 This should be submitted to the nearest Swiss Embassy/Consulate with the visa application form at least 8 to 10 weeks before the beginning of the semester.
 Please note that nationalities which require a student visa may NOT enter Switzerland on a tourist visa.